bbvch/DapperPlayground/README.md

 See this page for more first hand examples: [Dapper Tutorial](https://dapper-tutorial.net/dapper)

+Run all tests: `dotnet test ./src`

 ## DBMS used

 Dapper supports a variety of database management systems (DBMS).
-In this sample project the following DBMS where used:
+In this sample project the following DBMS were used:

 * Microsoft SQL Server (MS SQL)
 * SQLite